thegworld/gtx-browser/docs/fuchsia/build_instructions.md

 To run the tests in an emulator, see the [Run](#run) section.

-## Instructions for new Chromium developers
+## Instructions for new GTx Browser developers

 ### Install `depot_tools`